-What is ultrasound guided VAB of the breast?
+What is stereotactic VAB of the breast?

-An ultrasound guided VAB uses ultrasound equipment to help locate an area of concern in the breast.
-As the result of your previous biopsy not being satisfactory, a VAB biopsy is taken to obtain a bigger tissue sample from the breast for further investigation in the laboratory to obtain a definitive answer.
+A stereotactic VAB uses mammogram equipment to help locate an area of concern in the breast.
+As the result of your previous biopsy was not satisfactory a VAB biopsy is taken to obtain tissue samples from the breast for further investigation in the laboratory.